 Worried about navigating a foreign country on your own?
 Or do you hope to never speak English during your entire stay abroad?
 You can pick programs from a wide array of choices that range from more and less independence and more and less immersion: programs that involve living with other American students, with foreign students in dorms, or with local host-families.
 You can find programs that involve learning and traveling on field trips with fellow American students, while other programs allow you to enroll directly in classes in local universities with local and international students.

-Explore study abroad options on TCNJ’s study abroad website, the Center for Global Engagement.
+Explore study abroad options on TCNJ’s study abroad website, the A. Family Center for Global Engagement.
 Be sure to look at summer, and semester-long program, as well as TCNJ-faculty led short (2-3 week) Maymester and Winter Term programs.

 We recommend and encourage students to study abroad between the second semester of sophomore year and the first semester of senior year.
 Talk about it early with your advisor, and work carefully on planning your classes here and overseas to ensure on-time graduation.
-For more information, explore study abroad options on TCNJ’s study abroad website, and visit TCNJ’s study abroad office in the Center for Global Engagement (Green Hall 111).
+For more information, explore study abroad options on TCNJ’s study abroad website, and visit TCNJ’s study abroad office in the A. Family Center for Global Engagement (Green Hall 111).

 - Complete list of education abroad opportunities